polybiusproxy/hxCodec/README.md

 Just pull the `lime build windows` command and the library will be building with your game.

 ### MacOS
-Put the plugins folder into the MacOS folder. and make a folder called "lib" and put the dylib into it and then your videos should load
+* Put the plugins folder into the MacOS folder.
+* make a folder called "lib" and put the dylib into it and then your videos should load.
+* look in photos so you can see what to do

 ### Linux